MPAS-Dev/compass/docs/users_guide/landice/test_groups/eismint2.rst

 eismint2
 ========

-The ``landice/eismint2`` configuration implements variants of the EISMINT2 test cases from `Payne et al. (2000) <https://doi.org/10.3189/172756500781832891>`_.
+The ``landice/eismint2`` test group implements variants of the EISMINT2 test cases from `Payne et al. (2000) <https://doi.org/10.3189/172756500781832891>`_.

 The domain is approximately rectangular with a circularly symmetric ice sheet